 Maintain a Cumulative Grade Point Average (GPA) of 3.0 or Higher

 You need to earn a B or higher in each of the two degree courses required for admission and a B– or higher in each of the subsequent courses, but be sure to maintain a minimum cumulative GPA of 3.0 (B) or higher.
 You are allowed to receive two withdrawal (WD) grades without them affecting your GPA.
 Any additional WD grades count as zero in your cumulative GPA.
 See Academic Standing.

-You can complete an internship in a museum here in Cambridge (e.g., in a Harvard University or Boston-area museum) or in a museum near your home.
-In lieu of the internship, you (1) complete three of your museum studies electives in one of the following concentration areas: Business of museums, Collections care, Exhibition design and development, Museum education, or Technology; and (2) replace the internship with an additional four-credit elective.
-One of the three concentration courses can be an active-learning weekend.
+You can complete an 4-credit internship in a museum here in Cambridge (e.g., in a Harvard University or Boston-area museum) or in a museum near your home.
+In lieu of the internship, you complete an additional four-credit elective.

 Finish Your Coursework in Under Five Years